-Much has been said about music’s ability to calm the mind, soothe the soul, tame the savage beast in us etc. These references to the marvelous, magical, mystical, transformational, spiritual, calming powers of music are perfectly valid …….. for the listener.
-For the player however, the situation can be quite the opposite, especially where public performance is involved.
+Much has been said about music’s ability to calm the mind, soothe the soul, tame the savage beast in us etc. These references to the marvellous, magical, mystical, transformational, spiritual, calming powers of music are perfectly valid …….. for the listener.
+For the player, however, the situation can be quite the opposite, especially where public performance is involved.

-Find a line on the floor and walk along one side of it …….. now go as close to the line as possible without stepping over it …….. now balance on one foot with the other foot in the air on the other side of the line ……. now lean your body over the line.
+Find a line on the floor and walk along one side of it …….. now go as close to the line as possible without stepping over it …….. now balance on one leg with the other foot/leg swinging in the air on the other side of the line ……. now lean your body over the line.
 Easy, no …….. ?

-Our confidence is our psychological back-bone, maintaining our emotional integrity (structure) in the same way as our spine maintains our physical structure.
-Whereas a damaged confidence produces “psychological lumbago” (occasional or chronic moderate fear), a broken confidence produces psychological paraplegia or, in severe cases, tetraplegia! (terror, phobia).
+Our self-confidence is our psychological backbone, maintaining our emotional integrity (structure) in the same way as our spine maintains our physical structure.
+Whereas damaged confidence produces “psychological lumbago” (occasional or chronic moderate fear), broken confidence produces psychological paraplegia or, in severe cases, tetraplegia! (terror, phobia).
 Confidence, like a tree or a building, is strongest when it grows slowly, and it needs deep roots (foundations) in order to withstand the inevitable stresses and strains of a musicians life.
-Please read the page dedicated to this subject (Confidence), because the time and effort we dedicate to building and protecting this most vital psychological element is undoubtedly as valuable – if not more so – than the time we spend practicing.
+Please read the page dedicated to this subject (Confidence), because the time and effort we dedicate to building and protecting this most vital psychological element are undoubtedly as valuable – if not more so – than the time we spend practising.

-Stage-fright – in fact, any fear – is a self-defense mechanism to stop us getting into situations in which we can get hurt.
+Stage-fright – in fact, any fear – is a self-defence mechanism to stop us from getting into situations in which we can get hurt.
 But, unfortunately, when this “healthy” fear gets out of control, then it can actually cause us to get hurt.
 Fear can make us fall off the mountain in the same way that it can make us fall off our internal cliff of self-doubt in a performance situation.
-And to make matters worse, fear can develop into a phobia in which “fear of the fear” creates a self-reinforcing anticipatory anxiety that not only feeds on itself exponentially but also can become present permanently, even when we are a long way away from any cliffs or performance situations.
-Is it any wonder that so many musicians take a fancy to alcohol, or resort to beta-blockers, to stay as far as possible from this dangerous psychological black hole.
+And to make matters worse, fear can develop into a phobia in which “fear of the fear” creates self-reinforcing anticipatory anxiety that not only feeds on itself exponentially but also can become present permanently, even when we are a long way away from any cliffs or performance situations.
+Is it any wonder that so many musicians take a fancy to alcohol, or resort to beta-blockers, in order to neutralise/minimise/forget about this psychological black hole.

-Fear is a primal emotion which does not listen to reason.
+Fear is a primal emotion that does not listen to reason.
 Stage fright, with its loss of physical, intellectual and emotional control, is a potent form of “insanity” that can affect (almost) anybody.
-Fortunately it is (usually) only temporary, and in response to certain specific situations.
+Fortunately, it is (usually) only temporary, and arises only in response to certain specific situations.

 This avoidance of discussion of a problem always occurs when we don’t know what to say or how to approach the subject.
 It is so much easier to just bury our collective heads in the sand and escape into an artificial Disney fantasy world where problems don’t exist, often with the help of TV, religion, alcohol, drugs, sex, entertainment etc. This is both strange and sad because these problems, issues, questions are not only universal, they are the defining elements of humanity, of what separates us from the rest of the animal kingdom.
 Animals don’t have these existential issues of “why”.